Weekend fishing opportunities:

 COTTAGE GROVE RESERVOIR: trout, warmwater species

-Cottage Grove Reservoir was last stocked for the season in mid-October.
+Cottage Grove Reservoir was recently stocked with 3,000 legal sized rainbow trout.
 Holdover trout are also available to anglers.
 The reservoir is south of Cottage Grove and is open to angling all year.

 NOTICE: The Oregon Health Authority has issued a health advisory updating information about eating fish caught in Cottage Grove Reservoir.
 Under the advisory issued June 5, 2012 people can safely consume up to nine meals per month of hatchery-grown rainbow trout month that are 12 inches in length or less.
 People can distinguish hatchery-grown rainbow trout by the absence of the adipose fin, which is clipped before hatchery fish are released into streams and reservoirs.
 Despite the new exception for rainbow trout, mercury contamination for resident warm-water fish, including bass, bluegill, crappie and bullhead continues to be a concern.
 Women of childbearing age, particularly pregnant or breastfeeding women, children under six years of age and persons having liver or kidney ailments should avoid eating any fish from this reservoir other than rainbow trout.
 Healthy women beyond childbearing age, other healthy adults and healthy children six years of age and older should eat no more than one 8-ounce meal of fish other than rainbow trout per month.

-Creswell Pond was last stocked for the season in early April.
-The pond is located in Garden Lake Park on the east side of I-5 in Creswell and is open to fishing all year.
+Garden Lake was last stocked for the season in early April.
+The pond is located in Garden Lake Park on the east side of I-5 in Creswell and is open to fishing all year, although vegetation can become a problem later in spring.

 DETROIT RESERVOIR: trout, kokanee

-Located 50 miles east of Salem, this large lake (approximately 3,000 acres at full pool) receives over 100,000 trout throughout the year.
-The reservoir was stocked in mid-October with 7,000 legal-sized rainbow trout.
-The water elevation has dropped below the toe of most boat ramps but Mongold State Park is still available.
-Check with local outfitters in the town of Detroit to find out more.
+Located 50 miles east of Salem, this large lake (approximately 3,600 acres at full pool) receives over 100,000 trout throughout the year.
+The reservoir was last stocked in mid-October with 7,000 legal-sized rainbow trout.
+It was stocked for the first time in 2014 last week with 10,000 legal size rainbow trout.
+Currently the reservoir is about 15 feet below full below.
+Mongold boat ramp is available.
+Check with local outfitters in the town of Detroit for fishing conditions.

 DEXTER RESERVOIR: trout

-Dexter Reservoir was stocked in late September for the final time this year with 5,000 legal-sized rainbow trout.
-Dexter Reservoir is adjacent to Highway 58 near Lowell and is open all year.
+Dexter Reservoir was recently stocked with 2,900 legal-sized rainbow trout.
+The reservoir is adjacent to Highway 58 near Lowell and is open all year.

 DORENA RESERVOIR: trout, warmwater

-Dorena Reservoir was last stocked for the season in late September.
-Dorena Reservoir is east of Cottage Grove on Row River Road and is open all year.
+Dorena Reservoir was last stocked in early April with 6,000 legal-sized rainbow trout.
+The reservoir is east of Cottage Grove on Row River Road and is open all year.

 DORMAN POND: trout